corsariusart/Base-Ik/README.md

 # Base-Ik

-Base-Ik is a minimalistic Tumblr theme meant for artists.
+Base-Ik is a minimalistic Tumblr theme meant for artists who want a professional-looking and customizable blog for their art

-## Basic concepts

-* Clean minimal environmet
-* Professional-looking aimed at artists
-* Customizable